SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

-In this section, we outline a well-known method for efficiently updating the Ising \gls*{HS} fields introduced in Sec.~\ref{sec:DQMC} to decouple a local Hubbard interaction \cite{White1989numerical}.
+In this section, we outline a well-known method for efficiently updating \gls*{HS} fields like those introduced in Sec.~\ref{sec:DQMC} to decouple Hubbard interactions~\cite{White1989numerical}.
+We will describe this method within the context of the discrete spin-channel \gls*{HS} transformation introduced in Ref.~\cite{Hirsch1983discrete} and defined in Appendix~\ref{sec:HST_Hub_SC_H}.
+Note, though, that this same approach may be adapted to the other types of \gls*{HS} transformations used to decouple the local and extended Hubbard interactions~\cite{Rademaker2013Determinant,Golor2015Nonlocal}.
+For a more general discussion on how to define and update \gls*{HS} transformations for other types of fermionic interactions, we refer readers to Refs.~\cite{Gubernatis2016quantum} and \cite{Assaad2008world}.

 A naive, or brute-force, approach to updating the \gls*{HS} fields consists of re-calculating the fermion determinants from scratch each time an update to a field $s_{l,\mathbf{i},\nu}$ is proposed.
 Updating a single field would then scale as $O(\mathcal{N}^3)$, with the resulting computational cost to update all \gls*{HS} fields in space and imaginary time scaling as $O(\beta \mathcal{N}^4)$.
 It is possible, however, to reduce the cost of updating a single \gls*{HS} field from $O(\mathcal{N}^3)$ to $O(\mathcal{N}^2)$ by taking advantage of the fact that the $e^{-\Delta\tau V_{\sigma,l}}$ matrices that appear in the definition of the propagator matrices are diagonal~\cite{White1989numerical}.
 This property allows one to reduce the computational complexity of updating all \gls*{HS} fields from $O(\beta \mathcal{N}^4)$ to $O(\beta \mathcal{N}^3)$.
-For a derivation of the method outlined in this section for updating Ising \gls*{HS} fields, and a discussion on how to define and update \gls*{HS} transformations for other types of fermionic interactions, we refer readers to Ref.~\cite{Gubernatis2016quantum} and Ref.~\cite{Assaad2008world}.

 We will assume an asymmetric form for the $B_{\sigma,l}$ matrices in the following discussion, as defined in Eq.~\eqref{eq:B_l_asym}.
 Given an update to a single \gls*{HS} field $(s_{l,\mathbf{i},\nu} \rightarrow s^\prime_{l,\mathbf{i},\nu})$, the corresponding change in the propagator matrix may be expressed as